richmahn/en_tn/eph/front/intro.md

 Translators may choose to call this book by its traditional title "Ephesians."
 Or they may choose a clearer title, such as "Paul's Letter to the Church in Ephesus" or "A Letter to the Christians in Ephesus."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### What wrote the Ephesians? ####
+#### Who wrote Ephesians? ####

 Paul from the city of Tarsus was the author.
 He had been known as Saul in his early life.
 Before becoming a Christian, Paul was a Pharisee.
 He persecuted Christians.
 After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

 The Apostle Paul helped start the church in Ephesus on one of his trips.
-He also lived in Ephesus for a year and a half and helped the church.
+He also lived in Ephesus for a year and a half and helped the believers there.
 Paul wrote this letter probably while he was in prison in Rome.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What was the "hidden truth" that Paul mentioned in the Book of Ephesians? ####

-Paul used six times the expression translated in the ULB as "hidden truth."
+Paul used the expression translated in the ULB as "hidden truth" six times.
 By it Paul always meant something that God had to reveal to human beings because they could not know it on their own.
 It always referred to something about how God planned to save mankind.
 Sometimes it was about his plan to cause peace between himself and mankind.
-Sometimes it was about his plan to unite mankind through Christ.
+Sometimes it was about his plan to unite Jews and Gentiles through Christ.
 That is, Gentiles are now able to benefit from the promises of Christ as equals with the Jews.

 #### What did Paul say about salvation and righteous living? ####